Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Experiments

+In the experiments, different UDA methods are trained using the synthetic data in the source dataset and unlabeled real training images in the target dataset, and are then evaluated on the real test images in the target dataset.

-\textbf{Datasets and evaluation metric.} In all experiments, we use the synthetic samples of the CGPart dataset as the source data.
-CGPart provides $30000$ / $24000$ / $24000$ / $24000$ / $24000$ training samples for the object categories car / motorbike / aeroplane / bus / bicycle.
+\textbf{Datasets and evaluation metric.} In all experiments, we use the synthetic samples of the UDA-Part dataset as the source data.
+UDA-Part provides $30000$ / $24000$ / $24000$ / $24000$ / $24000$ training samples for the object categories car / motorbike / aeroplane / bus / bicycle.
 We evaluate all methods on two target datasets.
-In the first set of experiments, \textbf{PASCAL3D+}~\cite{xiang2014beyond} is used as the target dataset, which contains $2763$ / $624$ / $986$ / $548$ / $661$ unlabeled training images.
-After training, the domain adaptation models are evaluated on the $200$ CGPart real test images which are originally collected from PASCAL3D+ test split.
+In the first set of experiments, \textbf{PASCAL3D+}~\cite{xiang2014beyond} is used as the target dataset, which contains $2763$ / $624$ / $986$ / $548$ / $661$ unlabeled training images for car / motorbike / aeroplane / bus / bicycle.
+After training, the domain adaptation models are evaluated on $200$ ($40$ per category) real images in the test split, which are selected and annotated as the real test set of UDA-Part.
 In the second set of experiments, \textbf{PascalPart}~\cite{chen2014detect} is used as the target dataset.
-We pre-process PascalPart data by cropping images to contain single object and filtering out small instances (i.e., shorter edge is less than $50$), which leads to $538$ / $261$ / $266$ / $221$ / $252$ training images, and $520$ / $255$ / $280$ / $229$ / $263$) test images.
+We pre-process PascalPart data by cropping images to contain single object which leads to $538$ / $261$ / $266$ / $221$ / $252$ training images, and $520$ / $255$ / $280$ / $229$ / $263$) test images.
 Note that the segmentation labels for the PascalPart training images are not used.
-We train with the dense part labels defined in CGPart first and then merge the predictions to PascalPart label space during testing.
-All models are trained and tested on samples belonging to each vehicle category separately. \textbf{Mean Intersection over Union (mIoU)} is used as the evaluation metric for the part segmentation task, where IoU is first computed for each part and then averaged over all parts belonging to the corresponding category.
+We train with the dense part labels defined in UDA-Part first and then merge the predictions to PascalPart label space during testing.
+All models are trained and tested on samples belonging to each vehicle category separately. \textbf{Mean Intersection over Union (mIoU)} is used as the metric for the part segmentation task, where IoU is first computed for each part and then averaged over all parts belonging to the corresponding category.